 Now you can edit the individual time settings for each selected student, including the amount of time given, the number of available attempts, and the date range when the assignment will be made available:

 If any students require extra time, based on an official Accommodation Verification Letter from the Office of Disability Resources, the individual time settings above can be used to provide additional time for those students.
 Please contact LeBow Instructional Tech with any questions about this option.

 - Once you are satisfied with your test options, including the exceptions, click Submit at the top or bottom of the page

-- If you add a test exception and your quiz or exam is using special adaptive release rules (e.g. for an Academic Integrity Pledge), be sure to contact the LeBow Instructional Tech team as these instances can be affected by a known issue within Blackboard that sometimes prevents them from working as intended.
+- If you add a test exception, and your quiz or exam is using special adaptive release rules (e.g. for an Academic Integrity Pledge), contact the LeBow Instructional Tech team as these instances can be affected by a known issue within Blackboard that sometimes prevents them from working as intended.